 When surgeons place an implant into your chest they like the nipple to be in front of the highest point of projection.
 In round implants, this is exactly in the centre, in Teardrop implants this is slightly lower on the implant (see image below).
 This can be the initial indicator as to which implant suits you best.

 If your nipple sits below this position then it can cause your nipple position to angle down and give the look/illusion that your breasts are saggy when they are not.

 Round implants are the more commonly used implants and typically achieve more upper pole fullness with a distinct round appearance.
-This completely symmetrical implant is best suited to those with a near perfect natural breast shape, minimal breast sagging (ptosis) and a central nipple placement.
+This completely symmetrical implant is best suited to those with a near-perfect natural breast shape, minimal breast sagging (ptosis) and central nipple placement.

 As the implant is perfectly round, the implant will simply emphasise the natural shape you already have.
 If you’re seeking a more augmented look with a lot of upper breast fullness, round implants may be a good choice for you.

 You may be a suitable candidate for round implants if you have:

 - Breast that don’t sit too far apart on the chest